PeterShin23/remote-coder/README.md

 - If `REMOTE_CODER_AGENTS` is unset or empty, all agents from `agents.yaml` are enabled.
 - If it is set, only the listed agents are loaded.
 - If any name in `REMOTE_CODER_AGENTS` does not exist in `agents.yaml`, Remote Coder fails fast on startup with a clear error message.
+- Make sure the agent names match CLIs you've installed and authenticated (see **Prerequisites** above).

 Set this in your `.env` file or export it in your shell before running `remote-coder`.